BookStackApp/website/content/blog/bookstack-release-v21-08.md

 A new "Export content" role permission has been added to BookStack.
 This will be given to all roles by default upon upgrade.
-This new permission allows admins to control who can see and use the "Export" option that's available via the API and on any page, chapter and book.
+This new permission allows admins to control who can see and use the "Export" option that's available via the API or on any page, chapter or book.

 ### "Skip to content" Link

 A new accessibility feature was added in v21.05.3, providing a "Skip to main content" link on the first element of focus on the page.
-This link is not visible by default but will appear when focused upon, typically by hitting tab when landing on the page.
+This link is not visible by default but will appear when focused upon, typically by hitting tab after landing on a page.

 ![View of the Skip to content link](/images/2021/08/skip-to-content-link.png)